 This book brought together two of Morris’s great passions: his love of medieval literature, which inspired the subjects and style of much of his own writing, and his socialist philosophy, which looked back to a time before mechanisation and division of labour had destroyed, in his opinion, the personal fulfilment and social function of meaningful work.

 The Kelmscott Press used the ‘Improved Albion Press No. 6551,’ a hand press almost seven feet high, weighing over 2,000 pounds, made in 1891 by Hopkinson & Cope in England.

 With the death of Morris in 1896, some work in hand was completed, and the final publication was A Note by William Morris on His Aims in Founding the Kelmscott Press (1898).
 Despite the painstaking effort put into each publication and the fact that Kelmscott was only in operation for seven years, it managed to produce more than 18,000 copies of more than 50 different works.
 A list of titles and descriptions can be found at http://lib.guides.umd.edu/c.php?g=327129&p=2197782

 Several other significant private presses produced fine works.
 Among these, notably but exclusively, were the following:

 The Essex House Press was founded by C.R.
 Ashbee, who also ran the Guild of Handicraft.
-Ashbee bought the Albion printing presses from the Kelmscott Press following William Morris’s death, and employed one of the Kelmscott compositors, Thomas Binning.
+Ashbee bought the Albion printing presses from the Kelmscott Press following William Morris’s death, and employed several of the Kelmscott compositors.
 The Essex House Press moved from London to Chipping Campden with the Guild of Handicraft in 1902, and produced 84 titles.

 The Doves Press was founded in 1901 between T.J.
 Cobden Sanderson and Emery Walker.
 Before that date Cobden-Sanderson, a friend of William Morris, had established a book binding workshop that bound many of the Kelmscott Press books.